gridsome/gridsome.org/blog/2019-02-12-gridsome-05/index.md

 ## Breaking changes 😅

-There are no breaking API changes, but some changes might have consequences:
+There are no breaking API changes, but some changes will get consequences:

 - External image URLs has previously been converted to objects.
 Which required you to get the actual URL in a `imageField.src` property.
 But those fields are no longer converted to objects.
-- Filepaths in front matter or markdown must be absolute or start with `./` or `../` to be resolved and processed.
-Meaning `image.png` will not be processed, but `./image.png` will be.
+- Filepaths in front matter or markdown must start with `./` or `../` to be resolved and processed.
+Which means `image.png` will not be processed, but `./image.png` will be.

 ## What's next